 - The LAIV is also thought to provide broader protection than inactivated vaccines, and therefore has potential to offer better protection against strains that have undergone antigenic drift compared to the original virus strains in the vaccine

 - After immunisation, protective immune responses may be achieved within 14 days.
-Although influenza activity is not usually significant in the UK before the middle of November, the influenza season can start early, and therefore the ideal time for immunisation is between September and early November.
-Protection afforded by the vaccine is thought to last for at least one influenza season.
+Although flu activity is not usually significant in the UK before the middle of November, the flu season can start early, and therefore the ideal time for immunisation is between September and early November.
+Protection afforded by the vaccine is thought to last for at least one flu season.
 However, as the level of protection provided in subsequent seasons is likely to be low and there may be changes to the circulating strains from one season to the next, annual revaccination is important

-- A list of the influenza vaccines available in the UK is published ahead of the influenza season in the National immunisation programme plan.
+- A list of the flu vaccines available in the UK is published ahead of the flu season in the national immunisation programme plan.

 For further information on storage, also refer to chapter 3 of the Green Book.

-- Fluenz® Tetra may be left out of the refrigerator/removed from the cold chain for a maximum period of 12 hours at a temperature not above 25°C as indicated in the SPC.
-If the vaccine has not been used after this 12 hour period, it should be disposed of.
+- Fluenz® Tetra may be left out of the refrigerator/removed from the cold chain for a maximum period of 12 hours at a temperature not above 25°C as indicated in the summary of product characteristics (SPC).
+If the vaccine has not been used after this 12-hour period, it should be disposed of.

-- Inactivated influenza vaccines for intramuscular administration are supplied as suspensions in pre-filled syringes.
+- Inactivated flu vaccines for intramuscular administration are supplied as suspensions in prefilled syringes.
 They should be shaken well before they are administered

 - Fluenz® Tetra is supplied as a nasal spray suspension in a special applicator.